Air Quality Testing

 At ADE, we offer an extensive range of air quality testing and air monitoring services for a wide range of clients and situations including for the workplace, hazard exposures and environmental.
-We have our own in-house NATA accredited laboratory in Sydney, which allows us to prioritise samples and offer fast turnaround times.

 Our Environmental Consultants and Occupational Hygienists (based in Sydney, Newcastle, Brisbane and Melbourne) perform investigations tailored specifically to each client’s needs – ranging from a preliminary survey through to detailed Employee Exposure Assessments, which can determine potential exposure to certain elements such as indoor air quality, noise levels, exposure to chemicals, asbestos etc. Our team will recommend engineering controls, personal protective equipment (PPE) or remedial action as necessary.